Robert Ng

 Robert Ng Chee Siong (黃志祥 (wong4 zi3 coeng4, Huáng Zhìxiáng); born 1952) is a Singaporean billionaire businessman, and the chairman of Hong Kong property development conglomerate Sino Group since 1991.

 He is the eldest son of Ng Teng Fong, a Singaporean real estate billionaire.
 Forbes listed them together as the 30th richest people in the world in 1997.
 As of July 2017, Robert, along with his brother Philip Ng, has an estimated net worth of $9.7 billion.
+He is an Honorary Fellow (Foundation Fellow) of Somerville College, Oxford.

 Career

 Ng was speculating in futures contracts on the Hong Kong Futures Exchange through two Panamanian-registered companies when the October 1987 global stock market crash began; his paper losses reportedly reached HK$1 billion.
 At first, Ng refused to pay, claiming to be protected by the limited liability of the companies through which he had traded.
 This led to the collapse of the futures exchange; trading was also halted on the Hong Kong Stock Exchange for four days.
 An investigation by the Commercial Crime Bureau of the Royal Hong Kong Police revealed that Ng had avoided required margin calls through collusion with one of his brokers.
 However, in the end, no charges were laid against Ng because the colonial government of Hong Kong felt that prosecuting him would pose a risk to overall market stability.
 Instead, a deal was worked out which saw Ng repay HK$500 million, with Hong Kong taxpayers providing the rest of the funds needed by the Exchange through a government bailout.
 Ng reportedly lost a total of US$250 million in his various investment holdings as a result of the crash.